RushOrderTees

-RushOrderTees is a technology and custom apparel company based in Philadelphia.
-Eighty percent of its two hundred and fifty employees are millennials.
+RushOrderTees is an American technology and custom apparel company based in Philadelphia, Pennsylvania.

 History

 Coming from a family of entrepreneurs, RushOrderTees began in 2002 in Philadelphia with Michael, Jordan and Alexis Nemeroff serving as its founders.
 They started the company with one machine and one heater in their parents' garage, while attending Lower Moreland High School.

-The company's first website originated as a school project.
-Michael Nemeroff attributes the growth of RushOrderTees to individuals who were dissatisfied with other businesses in the same field.
-As such, RushOrderTees became popular among individuals who needed bespoke clothing by a deadline.
-In April 2018 RushOrderTees acquired the design firm Tonic Design based in Callowhill.
+In April 2018, RushOrderTees acquired the design firm Tonic Design based in Callowhill, Philadelphia.